-The use of near-threshold cross-section is a good approximation only for cold plasmas with $T\ll I$ or $\iota \gg 1$.
-In many physical problems pure hydrogen plasma allows an analytical solution and for the ionization rate of cold hydrogen plasma we have an acceptable \textit{ab initio} approximation~\cite{PhysA}.
+The use of the near-threshold cross-section is a good approximation only for cold plasmas with $T\ll I$ or $\iota \gg 1$.
+In many physical problems pure hydrogen plasma allows an analytical solution and for the ionization rate of cold hydrogen plasma or which there is an acceptable \textit{ab initio} approximation already~\cite{PhysA}.